Zhuoran29/TT_TEA_GUI/README.md

-# Water Treatment Train Techno‑Economic Analysis
+# GUI for Water Treatment Train Techno‑Economic Analysis

 Run the simple homepage locally with: